Holidays generate so much trash! Don’t let love blind you to an overflowing garbage bin this Valentine’s Day.

 2. Date a (cute) vegetarian

 Let me start off by saying I do eat some meat.
-I live with a picky eater who will never turn her nose up at meat, so I do cook it once or twice a week and I also make and drink bone broth.
+I live with a picky eater who will never turn her nose up at meat, so I do cook it occasionally and I also make and drink bone broth.
 (I never eat meat in restaurants however since I don’t know how the animal was raised—actually I’m pretty sure I do know how and thus order falafel…)

 In my zero-waste quest, finding unpackaged sustainably raised meat can send me over the edge.
 I found one local butcher shop that sells pastured, rotationally grazed organic meat from its own farm—the conscientious carnivore’s Holy Grail!
 But the day I went in and asked the guy working behind the counter to please put the meat in my container, he said absolutely not.
 (I remained uncharacteristically calm.)
 I’ll go back when someone else is working…